a2insights/octo/README.md

 ## A stable version is coming.
 All changes in the database during the beta versions need to be updated manually.
 In the first stable versions, I will not introduce several breaking changes without migrations.

+# Overview
+This repository provides a robust template for building scalable, multi-tenant SaaS applications.
+It addresses the common challenges faced in multi-tenant development, such as:

+Diverse models: Tailored solutions for varying application requirements.
+Database complexities: Support for multiple database models (e.g., multi-tenant per database, schema per tenant).
+Resource heterogeneity: Accommodation for diverse hardware configurations.
+By leveraging this template, you can quickly establish a solid foundation for your SaaS project.
+It offers a modular structure, supports various multi-tenancy models, and integrates seamlessly with popular databases.

+### Need help customizing the template to your specific needs?
+Reach out to me!
+I can assist you in selecting the optimal architecture and technologies for your project.

+## Key features:

+Flexibility: Adapts to different use cases and requirements.
+Scalability: Designed to handle growing user bases.
+Security: Protects user data.
+Get started today and build your multi-tenant SaaS application with confidence.

 [![GitHub license](https://img.shields.io/github/license/gothinkster/laravel-realworld-example-app.svg)](/LICENSE)

 ## Introduction